transistorsoft/react-native-background-fetch/README.md

 - There is **no way** to increase the rate which a fetch-event occurs and this plugin sets the rate to the most frequent possible &mdash; you will **never** receive an event faster than **15 minutes**.
 The operating-system will automatically throttle the rate the background-fetch events occur based upon usage patterns.
 Eg: if user hasn't turned on their phone for a long period of time, fetch events will occur less frequently.
 - [__`scheduleTask`__](#executing-custom-tasks) seems only to fire when the device is plugged into power.
 - ⚠️ When your app is **terminated**, iOS *no longer fires events* &mdash; There is *no such thing* as **`stopOnTerminate: false`** for iOS.
-- iOS can task *days* before Apple's machine-learning algorithm settles in and begins regularly firing events.
+- iOS can take *days* before Apple's machine-learning algorithm settles in and begins regularly firing events.
 Do not sit staring at your logs waiting for an event to fire.
 If your [*simulated events*](#debugging) work, that's all you need to know that everything is correctly configured.
 - If the user doesn't open your *iOS* app for long periods of time, *iOS* will **stop firing events**.

 ### Android